norwnd/solana/docs/src/cli/deploy-a-program.md

 ### Set a program's upgrade authority

-The program's upgrade authority must to be present to deploy a program.
+The program's upgrade authority must be present to deploy a program.
 If no authority is specified during program deployment, the default keypair is used as the authority.
 This is why redeploying a program in the steps above didn't require an authority to be explicitly specified.